DIYgod/RSSHub/docs/en/install/README.md

 ### Image Processing

-::: warning Deprecation warning

-The options below are deprecated, preserved only for backward compatibility, please refer to [Parameters->Multimedia processing](/en/parameter.html#multimedia-processing) for more details.
+::: tip New Config Format

+We are currently testing out a new format, providing end-user with more flexibility.
+For more info, please refer to [Parameters->Multimedia processing](/en/parameter.html#multimedia-processing).

+When using our new config, please leave the following environment vairable blank.
+By default, image hotlink template will be forced when present.

 :::